cohoe/blog/_posts/2022-08-04-fedora-ulimits.md

 categories: ulimits fedora linux systemd cinnamon
 ---

+To set ulimits on a Systemd host: Don't bother with PAM/limits.conf and simply set a custom config in user.conf.d or system.conf.d.

 Ulimits are resource limits imposed on processes and/or users.
 To do proper load testing on my workstation I needed to increase the number of allowed open files (`NOFILE`).
 There are two values at play: Soft and Hard limits.
 Soft limit is the artificial cap imposed by the kernel, but the user can kick it up to a maxmimum of a Hard limit.
 So for example you can temporarily kick up the amount of